busterjs/buster-docs/modules/buster-ci.rst

 Closing browsers
 ----------------

 is not as easy as it seems to be at a first glance.
-But unfortunately some browsers do things which make it hard to just close the browser by `child.kill`.
+Unfortunately some browsers do things, which make it hard to just close the browser by `child.kill`.

 The "iexplore.exe" of IE 11 for example creates